Los Prietos Boys Camp3900 Paradise Road

 - Special visits or exceptions to the visiting schedule must be approved by a facility Supervisor.

 - Any items to be given to the ward must be left with the Officer supervising visiting.
-Book(s) left for wards are screened as to appropriateness by a Supervisor and become the property of the facility once the ward finishes reading the book(s).
+Book(s) left for youth are screened as to appropriateness by a Supervisor and become the property of the facility once the ward finishes reading the book(s).

 - Visitors may leave the following items in their original and unopened package for their son with the Officer supervising visiting: